 - Local knowledge of terrain - Please familiarize yourself with the trails before hiking, biking, or paddling.
 You should know how long the trail is and the approximate time it takes to do a certain trail.
 In addition, you should let someone know your plans so that if you are gone too long and become lost the park can better assist any needs.
 Ask a park ranger or park volunteer, if unsure where to find this information.

-- Bring water (especially in the summer), insect repellent (summer and if you will be in or around heavy vegetation), sunscreen, and proper clothing for the activity you will be doing.
+- For Outdoor activites in the Everglades preparation is a must - Bring water (especially in the summer), insect repellent (summer and if you will be in or around heavy vegetation), sunscreen, and proper clothing for the activity you will be doing.

 - Please do not bring pets on the trails.
 Not only do you put your pet's life in danger, you put yours in danger as well.

 - Do not feed any wildlife that you encounter, this includes the birds.
 Feeding wildlife of any kind will eventually make the animal aggressive and is illegal.

 - If traveling with your pet, please be aware that pets are not allowed on most trails in the park.
 For the health and safety of your pet it would be better to leave them at home or board them at an appropriate facility while you visit the park.
 It is not recommended that pets be left in a parked car due to the tendency for extreme weather.